Quartz/bad-data-guide/README.md

 ### Margin-of-error is unknown

 Sometimes the problem isn't that the margin of error is [too large](#margin-of-error-is-too-large), it's that nobody ever bothered to figure out what it was in the first place.
 This is one problem with unscientific polls.
-Without computing an MOE, it is impossible to know how accurate the results are.
+Without computing a MOE, it is impossible to know how accurate the results are.
 As a general rule, anytime you have data that are from a survey you should ask for what the MOE is.
 If the source can't tell you, those data probably aren't worth using for any serious analysis.

 See also: